See a few letters out of hundreds at the bottom after the DVD clip.

-Before becoming a full-time trainer and behavioural consultant, I worked in a number of professions, starting with the Army at a very young age, then as a professional musician, both classical and heavy rock.
+Before becoming a full-time trainer and behavioural consultant, I worked in a number of professions, starting with the Army at a very young age I joined at 15, then as a professional musician, both classical and heavy rock.

 I found that certain sounds aided training in most dogs.
 Some specific sounds can intensify your pet's ability and aid concentration and mark both good and bad behaviour.